 - A large user community

-If migrating Python code written against a version of ArcGIS Desktop (or ArcGIS Server or ArcGIS Engine), see Python migration for ArcGIS Pro.
-The primary differences are that ArcGIS Pro uses Python 3 and other ArcGIS products use Python 2, and ArcPy itself has some differences in the tools it includes; for example, the arcpy.mapping module is replaced by the arcpy.mp module.
+If you are migrating Python code written against a version of ArcGIS Desktop (or ArcGIS Server or ArcGIS Engine), see Python migration for ArcGIS Pro.
+The primary differences are that ArcGIS Pro uses Python 3 and other ArcGIS products use Python 2, and ArcPy has some differences in the tools it includes; for example, the arcpy.mapping module is replaced by the arcpy.mp module.

 Python tutorials for programmers

-The external tutorials listed here are aimed at those who have previous experience with other programming languages (Perl, Visual Basic, C).
+The external tutorials listed here are aimed at those who have experience with other programming languages (Perl, Visual Basic, C).

 Python is the primary language for automation in both ArcGIS 10.x and ArcGIS Pro, due in large part to its versatility and extensibility.
 It is partially due to these virtues that Python is also becoming one of the most widely used programming languages in general.
-Python has a rich ecosystem of preexisting packages that can be leveraged within ArcGIS, but managing which packages are installed on a system can be a complex and time-consuming task, especially when working on multiple projects or trying to share code with others.
+Python has a rich ecosystem of preexisting packages that can be leveraged in ArcGIS, but managing which packages are installed on a system can be a complex and time-consuming task, especially when working on multiple projects or trying to share code with others.

-To leverage this versatility, the Python community has created methods to easily create projects in multiple versions of Python and simplifies the process of installing nearly all publicly available Python packages.
+To leverage this versatility, the Python community has created methods to easily create projects in multiple versions of Python and simplify the process of installing nearly all publicly available Python packages.
 Conda is the most popular and widely used Python package manager.